 -Fast-moving, cutting edge developments can be quickly coded and tested using this method, as a mistake can be easily rectified.

 -It is a lightly controlled method that insists on frequent updating of the progress in work through regular meetings.
 Thus there is clear visibility of the project development.

 -Like any other agile methodology, this is also iterative in nature.
 It requires continuous feedback from the user.

 -Due to short sprints and constant feedback, it becomes easier to cope with the changes.

 -Daily meetings make it possible to measure individual productivity.
-This leads to the improvement in the productivity of each of the team members.
+This leads to an improvement in the productivity of each of the team members.

 -Issues are identified well in advance through the daily meetings and hence can be resolved in speedily

--It is easier to deliver a quality product in a scheduled time.
+-It is easier to deliver a quality product at a scheduled time.

 -The overhead cost in terms of process and management is minimal thus leading to a quicker, cheaper result.